21 Awesome Scholarships for Women in STEM

 - Any honors or awards you’ve received

 AfterCollege, the online provider that connects job-seeking college students and alumni with employers, has awarded more than $1,000,000 in scholarships and student activities to date.
-Although the AfterCollege STEM Inclusion Scholarship is not limited to female applicants, it’s focused on underrepresented groups, of which women are included, which makes it worth targeting for any woman working toward a STEM degree.
+Although the AfterCollege STEM Inclusion Scholarship is not restricted to females, it is designed to benefit underrepresented minorities, of which women are included, making it appealing for all female graduates pursuing a STEM degree.

 Deadline: March 15, 2020; 12:00 pm Pacific Daylight Time